 It’s a vicious circle.
 Mark catches bugs at daycare, gets sick, and then I get sick.
 I’m constantly sleep deprived, because apparently, 18 or 18 hours isn’t enough to do everything I need to do.
 I get sick.
 I have to keep on going.
 I can’t call in sick because I don’t have a boss.
 Ah.
-Ironic, isn’t it!
+Ironic, isn’t it?

 A few weeks ago, I made an appointment with my doctor.
 I rarely see her, I usually go to the walk-in clinic if I’m really sick because it can take days to get a slot with her.
 Case in point, last time we went for Mark who was sick, she wasn’t available and no other doctor in the practice could see a kid.
 Ah.
 As if kids were feral animals…

-As I was sitting in the waiting room, I mentally drafted my elevator pitch, desperately trying to synthesize the past three years of medical history (yes, it had been three years since I last saw her for me) and any question or concern I could have.
+As I was sitting in the waiting room, I mentally drafted my elevator pitch, desperately trying to synthesize the past three years of medical history (yes, it had been three years since I last saw her for me) and any questions or concerns I could have.
 You have to speak as fast as you can.
 Visits rarely last more than five or ten minutes.
 Fucking healthcare system.

-Sure enough seven-and-a-half minutes later I was walking out of the exam room.
+Sure enough, seven-and-a-half minutes later I was walking out of the exam room.
 The gist of the visit?
-“Well, of course you get sick, your son is in daycare”, “you should sleep more” and “have bloodwork done”.
+“Well, of course, you get sick, your son is in daycare”, “you should sleep more” and “have bloodwork done”.

-Since Mark will continue to go to daycare and that I already know I need more sleep, I headed downstairs for the blood test, the best idea out of the bunch.
+Since Mark will continue to go to daycare and I already know I need more sleep, I headed downstairs for the blood test, the best idea out of the bunch.
 My veins are apparently so small that they need to use the needle for babies—and it took several attempts to fill a couple of vials.

-I received the result of the blood test by email—God forbids the doctor will take the time to see you again for such trivial matter—a couple of days later.
+I received the result of the blood test by email—God forbids the doctor will take the time to see you again for such a trivial matter—a couple of days later.
 Apparently, my B12 levels are low.
 I don’t eat enough meat.
 You bet.
-Last time I had meat was in France, last summer.
+The last time I had meat was in France, last summer.
 I’m not vegetarian but I’m too lazy to cook meat for myself and I don’t crave it.
 Conveniently, you can take B12 vitamins, so I traded a steak for a four-dollar bottle of pills.
 Less tasty but more realistic.

-Arguably, French take too much prescription drugs, but Canadian doctors do the opposite: no matter how sick you are, they tell you to get over-the-counter cold drugs, that’s it.
+Arguably, the French take too many prescription drugs, but Canadian doctors do the opposite: no matter how sick you are, they tell you to get over-the-counter cold drugs, that’s it.
 In the spring, I got really sick.
 Like passed-out-in-bed sick.
 After a day, Feng drove me to the walk-in clinic.
 “Could be pneumonia,” the doctor said.
 “Have some x-rays done.”
 “How long will it take to get the results?”
 “A couple of weeks”.

 Never did the x-rays.
 A few days and many Tylenol pills later, I was okay.
 I’m sorry, but what good do x-rays do if getting results takes so long?

 Yet, I’m grateful that I’m overall healthy.
-I mean, a cold is nothing, even if you have a two-week-long cold every… three weeks.
+I mean, having a cold is nothing, even if you have a two-week-long cold every… three weeks.